 One study compared the size of knee cartilage in skeletons of people who:

-• died between 1905 and 1940, a period during the early industrial era when the majority of people were active and slender, and
+• died between 1905 and 1940, a period during the early industrial era when the majority of people were active and slender, or

 • died between 1976 and 2015 during the modern post-industrial era, when the majority of people were inactive and fat.